rafaqz/Rasters.jl/docs/src/index.md

 Spatial raster data is essentially just an `Array`.
 But `Raster` wrappers allow treating them as an array that maintains its spatial index, crs and other metadata through all transformations.
-This means the can always be plotted and written to disk after applying most base Julia methods, and most `broadcast`s.
+This means they can always be plotted and written to disk after applying most base Julia methods, and most `broadcast`s.

 ```@docs